HLSKit

 • Validator — Conformance checking against RFC 8216 and Apple HLS rules, with 3 severity levels: error, warning, info

-• fMP4 Segmenter — MP4 file segmentation into fragmented MP4 segments with initialization segment and auto-generated playlist
+• fMP4 Segmenter — MP4 file segmentation into fragmented MP4 segments with initialization segment and auto-generated playlist, H.264 (avc1/avcC) and HEVC (hev1/hvcC) support

 • MPEG-TS Segmenter — Segmentation into MPEG-TS segments for compatibility with legacy players